ItalyPaleAle/svelte-spa-router/README.md

 <a href="/book/321" use:link>The Little Prince</a>
 ````

-If you have a link that is set to a varible, you can also use the `use:link={variable}` action:
+You can also use the `use:link={variable}` action to have your link set to a variable and updated reactively (this will always take precedence over `href` attributes, if present):

 ````svelte
 <script>